 Dogs come in all different sizes, from the Great Dane all the way to the Chihuahua.
 Small dogs are not for everyone, but it’s often hard to deny the cuteness of something so small.
-These tiny pets that frequently come with a “miniature” or “toy” tag to their name come in all different colors and vary in the amount of work it takes to care for them.
+These tiny pets come in all different colors and vary in the amount of work it takes to care for them.

 Just because a dog breed is small and cute does not mean that raising them is any less work.
-Here is a list of the 10 smallest dog breeds, and what to expect if you are considering adding one to your family.
+Here is our list of the 10 small dog breeds, and what to expect if you are considering adding one to your family.